 Arms and Armor

-The textile collection of the Department of Arms and Armor consists of heraldic banners from Europe, the Middle East, and Japan, plus a small number of European and Japanese martial costumes and accessories dating from the sixteenth through nineteenth centuries.
+The textile collection of the Department of Arms and Armor consists of heraldic banners from Europe, the Middle East, and Japan, plus a small number of European and Japanese martial costumes and accessories dating from the 16th through the 19th century.

 Arts of Africa, Oceania, and the Americas

 More than half of the almost 1,600 textiles in the collection of the Department of the Arts of Africa, Oceania, and the Americas are Peruvian and date from the late first millennium B.C.E. to the 16th-century Spanish conquest of South America.
 Generally representative of ancient Peruvian styles and techniques, the textiles include mantles, tunics, and wall hangings made of cotton and camelid (wool) fiber.
 Indonesian textiles from the 19th and 20th century range from beaded ritual weavings and mats to embroidered ceremonial skirts.
 Other African, Oceanic, and North American textiles include woven and embroidered raffia cloths from the Democratic Republic of the Congo and wool wearing blankets of the American Southwest.

 Chinese and Japanese textiles predominate in the collection of the Department of Asian Art.
 Particularly well represented are court robes from China, among the most lavish and visually imposing of all of the textile art forms in Asia, and Noh costumes from Japan.
 Also notable is the comprehensive collection of Chinese rank badges, worn by civil and military officers of the imperial court.
 Examples range from the early 15th century—roughly when they were first used—to the end of the imperial era at the beginning of the 20th century.
 Important aspects of the Japanese collection include Buddhist vestments (kesa) and secular apparel of the Edo period (1615–1868).